Skip to main content

 • 4.5 litres of wine or beer

-• are not being carried on behalf of another person
+• being carried on behalf of another person

 Concessions

-Note: You have to be 17 years or older to claim the alcohol and tobacco concessions.
+Note: You must be 17 years or older to claim the alcohol and tobacco concessions.
 You have to be 18 years or older to buy these items in New Zealand.

 If you bring in more than the concessions above allow, you'll have to pay full duties on the excess.
 This includes bringing in containers which can carry more than 1.125 litres.